dkaffes/results-summary-component/README.md

 Mobile-first approach was followed.

-For the font sizes, I experimented a little bit with a type scale tool so as to create a custom typograph system.
+For the font sizes, I experimented with a type scale tool so as to create a custom typograph system.
 Not much needed in this challenge though.

 Custom properties were used for the colors, font sizes and font weights.
 Could also be considered an overkill.